 Businesses of all sizes love to highlight their customers via testimonials.
 More often than not, testimonials contain links to the client’s site.

-If your business is currently using a product of service that you absolutely love, ask to write a testimonial for their website.
+If your business is currently using a product or service that you absolutely love, ask to write a testimonial for their website.
 Make sure to give permission to use company your name and logo.

 Some of our best backlinks have come from testimonials.
-Like this one:

 Always be sure to check the site’s domain authority first.
 A low DA score may mean a link isn’t worth it.